 rule set for the specified time zone is incomplete,

 an exception that cannot be handled is raised.
-If tz
+If tz is initial, the time zone is set implicitly to "UTC".

-is specified for source fields with the types
+If the addition TIME ZONE is specified for source fields with the types

 TIMESTAMPL or TIMESTAMP from ABAP Dictionary, the content of the

 source field is handled like a time stamp.
-The conversion is performed in the same way as with the statement CONVERT TIME STAMP
+The conversion is performed in the same way as with the statement CONVERT TIME STAMP.

-is not in the database table TTZZ, if the source field
+If the value of tz is not in the database table TTZZ, if the source field

 does not contain a valid time stamp, or if the conversion produces a local time outside the value range